Ashrakk/Berghem_Bike/README.md

 # Berghem_Bike

-## A basic Bike Sharing project, made from scratch.
+## Bike Sharing themed website, made from scratch.

 ### What's the purpose of this project?